Jim8y/dnssec/README.md

 ## How It Works

-- The application uses `SelfValidatingInternalDnsSecStubResolver` when `--server` is provided, otherwise it falls back to `DnsSecRecursiveDnsResolver` with the default root trust anchors.
+- The application uses `SelfValidatingInternalDnsSecStubResolver` when `--server` is provided (supporting both IP and DNS-over-HTTPS endpoints), otherwise it falls back to `DnsSecRecursiveDnsResolver` with the default root trust anchors.
 - `ResolveSecure<T>()` is used to retrieve records along with their DNSSEC validation status.
 - Exit codes: `0` for successful validation or unsigned-but-validated responses, `2` for DNSSEC validation failures, and `99` for unexpected errors.
 - Additional exit codes: `5` when writing to an output file fails, `6` when `--append` is used without `--output`, `7` when `--quiet` is used without `--output`.